htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   the local job is now put on hold, instead of automatically resubmitted.
   :jira:`535`

-- Fixed a bug that caused SSL authentication to potential segfault.
+- Fixed a bug that caused SSL authentication to crash on rare occasions.
   :jira:`428`

 - Added the missing Ceiling attribute to negotiator user priorities in the